 We offer paramedic refreshers in the fall and spring.
 The cost is $400 per person.

 Pizza and CEUs

 Pizza and CEUs is a FREE continuing education program that we offer for EMS providers of all levels.
 The program consists of dinner (pizza and soda) at 7pm, with the main program starting at 7:30pm.
 The topic of the program will change each month.
 You will receive a certificate for 2 CEUs for each program you attend toward continuing education requirements for license renewals.

 This program is held in the Jefferson Building in Room 118.
-Pleas pre-register before the course date by email (firstname.lastname@example.org), fax (860-545-2030), or mail.
-Link to application.
+Pleas pre-register before the course date by email (Education.EMS@hhchealth.org), fax (860-972-2030), or mail.
+Link to Application.

 EMS-Instructor (EMS-I) courses are for EMS providers who wish to teach future EMS providers.
 This course will teach you the essentials of instructing others, and will prepare you to teach and run your own EMS classes.

-You must cold a current license at the level at which you wish to instruct (or higher).
+You must hold a current license at the level at which you wish to instruct (or higher).